 Information about notification of rights under U.S.C.
-438(6)(4)(8), The Family Educational Rights and Privacy Act of 1974) can be found on the Office of the Registrar website.
+438(6)(4)(8), The Family Educational Rights and

+Privacy Act of 1974) can be found on the following website.

 Graduation

 Students are strongly advised to prepare their registration schedules with their advisors to ensure graduation requirements are fulfilled.
 Failure to do so may mean a student has to spend an additional term or more at AUB Mediterraneo to complete graduation requirements.